Metalit/Replay/README.md

 __This guide assumes that you know how to use adb, Window File Explorer or SideQuest Advanced Installer (if you aren’t on Windows) to access the Quest’s files.__

 After rendering a video using the mod, two files will be created in the `Renders` folder in the top level directory of your quest, a `.h264` and a `.wav`, which are the video and audio outputs respectively.
+The fastest way to combine these is to copy the video codec, see below on how to do this with FFMPEG (HandBrake does not support this).

 ### Using HandBrake